Max0513/Max0513.github.io/_posts/2025-02-01-Saliford-turn-over-analysis.md

 > Investigate for access to higher quality data.

 - Year since promotion would be better than promotion in last 5 years.
-- distinction between layoff and resignation in the left dimension would lead to cleaner insights.
+- distinction between layoff and resignation in the outcome variable would lead to cleaner insights.
 - age is a relevant dimension that could had value to the analysis.
 - distance from home could had valuable insights to the data and to the model.
 - salary column could have a higher level of detail for more control, there is no way to know what a 'High' salary is currently.